 How to back up WordPress?

 Most decent hosting providers offer tools to back up websites.
 Plugins can also do the job for you.
 BackupBuddy is an excellent example, though there are others.
 Another way is to download the entire from the server to your local computer using FTP.
+However, your database won't be in the folder with all the WordPress files, so you will need to use the phpAdmin tool to make a backup of the database as well, and download it to your computer.
 That option may take a while, depending on the size of the website.

 #2 Run the update